-Journey to the West is one of the Four Great Classical Novels of Chinese novel.
-The literature describes an adventure story about Tangseng who travelled to the 'West Regions' for Sacred Texts.
-The novel contains more than a hundred chapters and involves more than a thousand of characters.
-One interesting study on the novel would be to understand the social relationships between the main characters, i.e., to understand how those with different personalities and power can come along with each other.
+Journey to the West is one of the Four Great Classical Novels of Chinese Literature.
+The literature describes an adventure story about Tangseng who travelled to the "West Regions" for Sacred Texts.
+The literature contains more than a hundred chapters and involves more than a thousand of characters.
+One interesting study on the literature would be to understand the social relationships between the main characters, i.e., to understand how those with different personalities and power can come along with each other.

-Here, we give a simple example showing how the Linearized Bregman Algorithm can be used to analyze the relationship between one main character,

-MonkeyKing (Sunwukong), to the other main characters.
+Here, we give a simple example showing how the Linearized Bregman Algorithm can be used to analyze the relationship between one main character, MonkeyKing (Sunwukong), to the other main characters.
 We collect some data that documents the appearance/disappearance of the top 10 main characters under the pre-specified 408 different scenes in the novel.
 To analyze the relationship between MonkeyKing to the other 9 main characters, we build up a logistic regression model, where the response Y corresponds to the indicator of the appearance of the MonkeyKing in these scenes and the other covariates X correspond to the indicators of the appearance of the other 9 characters in the scenes.
-The data is collected via crowdsourcing at Peking University, and can be downloaded at the following course website
+The data is collected via crowdsourcing at Peking University, and can be downloaded at the following course website https://github.com/yuany-pku/journey-to-the-west